altlimit/gauth/README.md

 **Body**

-These are customizable fields under `AccountFields`.
+These are customizable fields under `Fields`.
 The `IdentityFieldID` is your email and `PasswordFieldID` for your password.
 This endpoint is not available if you are using passwordless system(`PasswordFieldID` is empty string).
-Here we have additional fields in your `AccountFields` for name and you provided `Path.Terms` so an `Agree` checkbox shows up in your registration and it's required to be `true` to successfull register.
+Here we have additional fields in your `Fields` for name and you provided `Path.Terms` so an `Agree` checkbox shows up in your registration and it's required to be `true` to successfull register.

 ```json
 {